vranki/laser-gcode-exporter-inkscape-plugin/README.txt

 missing imaging libraries.
 Must install Python 2.7 and PIL for image reading.
 Have a proof of concept running

+20-March-2015 - Added raster support for jpeg and png images.
+Currently they export at Inkscape's default DPI of 90, I'll have to upscale them to around 300 next.
+Go burn some cool shit!

 Turnkey Laser Inkscape Gcode Export Plugin
 ------------------------------------------